Culture

 Patron the businesses you care about

 So what can we do?
-Unfortunately, not a whole lot.
+Unfortunately, not a lot.

 If you can, patron the businesses that you care about.
-The ones you don't want to see a sad Instagram post from.
-Cost of living is keeping many of us in a chokehold, so we can't all freely dine out or shop like we used to.
+Cost of living is keeping many of us in a chokehold, so we can't freely dine out or shop like we used to.
 But if you are heading out for a celebration or occasion, think carefully about who you're giving your money to.

 Don't shop at Temu or Amazon or eat at a global chain restaurant.
 Your money is so much more appreciated by a local business who could use all the help they can get right now.

 Maybe the birthday present you ask for from your parents is concert tickets rather than another handbag?
-Maybe your anniversary dinner with your partner could be at the newly-opened small plates restaurant than at a restaurant that is part of a big chain?
+Maybe your anniversary dinner with your partner could be at the newly-opened small plates restaurant than at a restaurant that's part of a big chain?

 We can also continue to put pressure on the Government and the ACCC to legislate against anti-competitive behaviour.
 Like the price-gouging allegedly being perpetrated by our national supermarket duopoly.
 Or the huge profits recorded by the insurance industry who claim that their price increases are due to increased costs.
 Increasing competition and ending anti-competitive behaviour helps to bring down inflated prices, returning disposable income to our pockets.
 You can write letters to the ACCC, or even share articles calling out anti-competitive behaviour with your friends or on social media.